-At this time OWRD finds that the preponderance of evidence indicates that the authorized POA WASH 7651 and proposed APOA (which includes WASH 62373) will obtain groundwater from the same groundwater source.
+At this time OWRD finds that the preponderance of evidence indicates that the authorized POA WASH 62373 and the proposed APOA (to-be-drilled) will obtain groundwater from the same groundwater source.

-To ensure that each proposed APOA obtains groundwater only from the currently-authorized aquifer source, the GW Section recommends conditioning the transfer so that all of the proposed APOA wells be limited to accessing only the two primary basalt WBZ present between approximate elevations -125 to -430 ft msl (which is based on the two general WBZ identified in WASH 62373 ("Well 2") and nearby WASH 50693 (QVGC well)).
+To ensure that each proposed APOA obtains groundwater only from the currently-authorized aquifer source, the GW Section recommends conditioning the transfer so that all of the proposed APOA wells be limited to accessing only the two primary basalt WBZ present between approximate elevations -125 to -430 ft msl (which is based on the two general WBZ identified in WASH 62373 ("Well

+2") and nearby WASH 50693 (QVGC well)).
 The following technical analyses were completed assuming these construction limitations will be applied to the proposed APOA wells.
+3. a) Is the existing authorized POA subject to a water level decline condition?
+Yes No Comments: Certificate 95849 has several decline conditions common to CRBG aquifer wells in the Willamette Basin. b) If yes, for each POA identify the reference level, most recent spring-high water level, and whether an applicable permit decline condition has been exceeded: A reference level for WASH 62373, or a method for prescribing one, is not stipulated in certificate 95849.
+However, superseded permit G-16312 states that "use of water from a new well shall not begin until an initial static water level in the well has been measured and reported to the Department."
+The first plausible measurement reported to OWRD for WASH 62373 was from 5/25/2005 (48.0 ft bls (~elevation 184 ft msl)), which preceded the 4/28/2008 permit date by several years.
+However, the March 2009 aquifer test of WASH 62373 shows a similar static level of about 50 ft bls.
+Consequently, from this information a reference static water level for WASH 62373 is established at 48.0 ft bls (note that recent static levels reported to OWRD from March of 2023 and 2024 have been higher at ~35-40 ft bls; these higher levels reflect long-term recovery trends observed in the CRBG aquifer system throughout much of the Tualatin Valley).
+WASH 62373 reference level: 48.0 ft bls.
+Most recent spring high water level: 39.13 ft bls (3/1/2024).
+No exceedances of permit decline conditions.
+4. a) Is there more than one source developed under the right (e.g., basalt and alluvium)?
+Yes No Comments: As discussed in Section 2 of this review, at this time OWRD concludes that the authorized POA and proposed APOA - assuming recommended well construction limitations presented in d Section 8 of this review are adopted - will obtain groundwater from the same source.

-3. a) Is the existing authorized POA subject to a water level decline condition? ☐ Yes ☐ No Comments: The authorized POA, WASH 7651, is not subject to water decline conditions under permit G-7593. b) If yes, for each POA identify the reference level, most recent spring-high water level, and whether an applicable permit decline condition has been exceeded: $\underline{N/A}$ 1 . a) Is there more than one source developed under the right (e.g., basalt and alluvium)? ☐ Yes ☐ No Comments: As discussed in Section 2 of this review, at this time OWRD concludes that the authorized POA and proposed APOA - assuming recommended well construction limitations presented in Section 8 of this review are adopted - will obtain groundwater from the same source. b) If yes, estimate the portion of the right supplied by each of the sources and describe any limitations that will need to be placed on the proposed change (rate, duty, etc.): N/A
+b) If yes, estimate the portion of the right supplied by each of the sources and describe any limitations that will need to be placed on the proposed change (rate, duty, etc.): N/A